-In summary, different standardization procedures prior to principal component analysis can change the order in which the analysis is going to extract information.
+In summary, different standardization procedures prior to principal component analysis can change the order of PCs in which the analysis is going to extract information.
 However, if properly performed, all approaches that capture an acceptable amount of the variance in the underlying proxy data lead to essentially the same reconstruction results.
 This is also the case if no standardization is applied (or even when all tree ring series are entered individually into the climate reconstruction rather than through PCs).
 The "hockey stick" appears in all the summaries because it is an important part of the ITRDB network.
 The claim by MM that a spurious "hockey stick" climate reconstruction is introduced by data transformation is unfounded.
+Finally, if implemented correctly, the MBH method RE benchmark remains at 0.0 to distinguish between meaningful and meaningless reconstructions.